terrorizer1980/litmus/Home.md

 # Welcome to the solid-waffle wiki!

-Solid Waffle is a tool that will help with acceptance testing by enabling you to set up an environment on which to test on.
-This tool helps set up the environment by enabling you to provision, install the Puppet agent, install a module and test on a machine with minimal effort.
+Solid Waffle is a tool that helps you acceptance test your puppet content.
+Allowing you to test your module against a variety of OSes, and scenarios.
+This tool helps provision containers/images, install the Puppet agent, install a module and run tests with minimal effort.
-Each of these steps are currently broken down into a series of rake tasks.
-In this Wiki we will touch upon how to get an existing module up and running with solid waffle, alongside describing the workflow and how to clean up after a successful test run.
+These steps are are a reflected in a series of rake tasks.
+This Wiki explains different workflows for different users and uses cases.
+* Use solid_waffle with MoTD ( test drive )
+* Using solid waffle for the first time ( basic workflow  & concepts )
+* Converting a module to use solid waffle

 ## Using solid-waffle for the first time for testing
 ### Steps (Each step is optional, Solid waffle allows you to run acceptance tests against a machine.)